RACCOOONkim/CVPR2024-MedSAM-on-Laptop/README.md

 ## Results

-Our method's performance on the [CVPR 2024: Segment Anything In Medical Images On Laptop Challenge](https://www.codabench.org/competitions/1847/#/pages-tab) is as follows:
+Our method's performance on the [CVPR 2024: Segment Anything In Medical Images On Laptop Challenge](https://www.codabench.org/competitions/1847/#/pages-tab)'s final testing set is as follows:

 | Target              | DSC(%)                   | NSD(%)                   | Runtime (s)              |